 Rosemary herb is good for digestion.

 To grow rosemary in water, pick a stem with fleshy and green leaves.

 Remove the lower leaves before placing them in the water.

 Place the jar of water away from direct sunlight.

-Rosemary needs 6-8 hours of sunlight but not a direct one.
+Rosemary needs 6-8 hours of sunlight but not direct one.

-Rosemary stem cuttings should root in about 2 weeks.
+Rosemary stems cuttings should root in about 2 weeks.